cjwilliamstech/cjwilliamstech/README.md

 -<h1>C.J.
 Williams</h1>

-'Technology Journeyman(Electronics/Low Voltage/Embedded/Backend)'
+'Technology Journeyman(Backend/Python/IoT/Systems)'

-I'm a well rounded technologist with a good depth of skills.
-Most of my career I've been a systems engineer/technician installing and servicing integrated low voltage systems.
+I'm a well rounded technolgist with a large depth of skills.

+contact me: cw@cjwilliamstech.com

 <!---
 cjwilliamstech/cjwilliamstech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.